 The virtues of citation-based academic link building

-As for the site publishing a summary, that aligns with the recent Google updates in terms of search positioning and authority, where the criteria of expert authorship, substance, and credibility of the content, and academic citations, have been granted the highest importance.
+As for the site publishing a summary, that aligns with the last Google updates in terms of expert authorship, substance and credibility of the content.

 From a mere SEO strategy perspective, the CBALB is preferable to other forms of freestyle random link building, with respect to the balance consumed resources – sites’ authority – results.
 Pointing to its main virtues, these would be the following:

-• The links are always contextual and not spammy – CBALB is white hat throughout the whole process.
+- The links are always contextual and serve the readers of the academic site – the CBALB is white hat throughout the whole process.

 ________________________________________________________